sorenwacker/DesignPatterns/docs/patterns/structural/proxy.md

 **Category:** Structural Pattern

-## Intent
+## Overview

 Provide a surrogate or placeholder for another object to control access to it.
-The Proxy pattern is used to create a representative object that controls access to another object, which may be remote, expensive to create, or require protection.
-There are several types of proxies: Virtual Proxy (lazy loading), Protection Proxy (access control), Remote Proxy (remote objects), and Caching Proxy (cache results).
+This pattern is used to create a representative object that controls access to another object, which may be remote, expensive to create, or require protection.

-## Problem
+## Usage Guidelines

-When direct access to objects is problematic, it leads to:

-- Expensive object creation affecting performance
-- No access control to sensitive objects
-- Difficulty adding behavior without modifying original class
-- Complex remote object access
-- No caching of expensive operations

-## When to Use

-Use the Proxy pattern when:
+**Use when:**

-- **Lazy initialization**: Defer expensive object creation until needed
+- Defer expensive object creation until needed (lazy initialization)
-- **Access control**: Control access based on permissions or authentication
+- Control access based on permissions or authentication
-- **Remote objects**: Access objects in different address spaces
+- Access objects in different address spaces (remote objects)
-- **Logging**: Log access to objects
-- **Caching**: Cache results of expensive operations
+- Log access to objects or cache results of expensive operations
-- **Reference counting**: Track object usage
-- **Smart references**: Add behavior when accessing objects

-## When NOT to Use

-Avoid the Proxy pattern when:
+**Avoid when:**

-- **Simple access**: Direct access is sufficient
+- Direct access is sufficient and simple
-- **No control needed**: No access control or lazy loading required
+- No access control or lazy loading required
-- **Performance overhead**: Proxy overhead is unacceptable
+- Proxy overhead is unacceptable for performance
-- **Overkill**: Pattern adds unnecessary complexity
-- **Direct modification**: Can modify original class directly
+- Can modify original class directly

-## Structure

-The Proxy pattern involves:

-- **Subject**: Interface for both real object and proxy
-- **Real Subject**: Real object that proxy represents
-- **Proxy**: Controls access to real subject
-- **Client**: Works with subject through proxy

 ## Implementation

-### Virtual Proxy (Lazy Loading)

 ```python
 from __future__ import annotations